fccoelho/Curso_Blockchain/lectures/bitcoin-client.md

-so low that it probably will never be accepted by a miner, and the transaction will never actually happen. you can even decide how the bitcoins you paid can be unlocked: instead of paying to an address, you can to whoever solves a puzzle, or even to the first person to redeem the transaction output -- you just have to lear write it in [*script*](https://en.bitcoin.it/wiki/Script), a non-turing complete language which describes how UTXOs can be redeemed.
+so low that it probably will never be accepted by a miner, and the transaction will never actually happen. you can even decide how the bitcoins you paid can be unlocked: instead of paying to an address, you can pay to whoever solves a puzzle, or even to the first person to redeem the transaction output -- you just have to write it in [*script*](https://en.bitcoin.it/wiki/Script), a non-turing complete language which describes how UTXOs can be redeemed.